 12. HAVE FUN!
 If you're not, then you're doing something wrong.

-"I have absolutely no issues with folks emailing me directly in order to obtain correct info...Canal Days is too fun an event to lose out on because someone got some bad info."
+If the above tips don't answer your basin boating questions, Lt.
+Blocker offers his e-mail for questions."I have absolutely no issues with folks emailing me directly in order to obtain correct info...Canal Days is too fun an event to lose out on because someone got some bad info."

 Lt.
 Blocker at Joshua.N.Blocker@uscg.mil